Environmental policy of China: History

 During 2016–2017, the MEP temporarily shut down approximately 40% of all Chinese factories as part of an environmental protection campaign.
 Between those two years, environmental protection inspections resulted in the disciplining, prosecution, and conviction of 17,000 officials.

 Low carbon development was emphasized during the 19th CCP National Congress in 2017.
 During the opening session of the Congress, CCP General Secretary Xi Jinping described pollution control as one of "Three Critical Battles" (along with poverty alleviation and de-risking).

 After several years of regional experiments in emissions trading systems, China started its national system on December 19, 2017.

-In 2018, the Constitution of the People's Republic of China was amended to include the concept of ecological civilization building, as part of amendments that emphasized environmental conservation and the scientific outlook on development.
+In 2018, the Constitution of China was amended to include the concept of ecological civilization building, as part of amendments that emphasized environmental conservation and the scientific outlook on development.

 In 2019, the MEE established the Belt and Road Initiative International Green Development Coalition as a joint project with the environmental agencies of twenty-five other countries.

 By the early 2020s, China's urban areas were significantly healthier and more sustainable than a decade earlier.

 In 2020, Xi announced that China aims to peak emissions before 2030 and go carbon-neutral by 2060 in accordance with the Paris climate accord.
 According to Climate Action Tracker, if accomplished it would lower the expected rise in global temperature by 0.2–0.3 degrees, "the biggest single reduction ever estimated by the Climate Action Tracker".

 In 2020, a sweeping law was passed by the Chinese government to protect the ecology of the Yangtze River.
 The new laws include strengthening ecological protection rules for hydropower projects along the river, banning chemical plants within 1 kilometer of the river, relocating polluting industries, severely restricting sand mining as well as a complete fishing ban on all the natural waterways of the river, including all its major tributaries and lakes.

 In November 2025, China joined the COP30 Climate Coalition proposal.